ZouariOmar/hashhash-books/CyberSecurity/doc/notes.md

   - Carry out static analysis of malicious programs, which entails reverse-engineering
   - Conduct dynamic analysis of malware samples by observing their activities in a controlled environment
   - Document and report all the findings
+- A **supply chain attack** is a cyberattack that exploits vulnerabilities in a `third-party provider's systems` to gain access to a target organization's systems or data.
+Instead of directly attacking the target, the attacker compromises a trusted vendor or partner, using their access to infiltrate the target.
+These attacks can have a wide-ranging impact, affecting multiple organizations connected through the supply chain. (e.g nvim/plugins in a server)

 ## Search Skills